Zero-waste cooking seems like a myth to most people. They couldn’t possibly imagine how they could cook with zero waste.

 Zero-Waste at the store

 Buying your food in bulk is an easy way to make sure you don’t end up with a bunch of plastic waste.
-You can find many kitchen staples in bulk at Whole Foods or any other Farmer’s Market type stores near you.
+You can find many kitchen staples in bulk at Whole Foods or any other Farmer’s Market near you.

 If you’re new to buying in bulk, it’s really simple.
-Just bring your jar or bag to the store and tare it at the register before putting the food in, that way you don’t get charged for the weight of the jar or bag.
+Just bring your jar or bag to the store and tare it at the register before putting the food in; that way, you don’t get charged for the weight of the jar or bag.